-My approach is warm, relational and non-judgmental, offering a safe, confidential space to talk, explore and make sense, enabling you to develop a deeper understanding of yourself in relation to others and the world around you, strengthening your ability to face life's challenges and enhancing your overall sense of wellbeing.
-If you would like to know whether counselling may be helpful for you, please get in touch.
+My approach is warm, relational and non-judgmental, offering a safe, confidential space to talk, explore and begin to make sense of what is troubling you, enabling you to develop a deeper understanding of yourself in relation to others and the world around you, strengthening your ability to face life's challenges and enhancing your overall sense of wellbeing.
+If you would like to know whether psychotherapy or counselling may be helpful for you, please get in touch.
 All calls and emails are treated in the strictest confidence.

 Early in our lives, we learn how to cope with our feelings and experiences in our own unique way.
-Patterns of relating and coping with distress become familiar and continue to influence us throughout our lives at an unconscious level, affecting our behaviour and relationships at home and work.
-Sometimes, our coping strategies, and the ways we relate to others, may become problematic.
-For instance, we may feel overwhelmed by grief, illness or painful events.
+Patterns of relating and coping with distress become familiar and continue to influence us throughout our lives, at an unconscious level, affecting our behaviour and relationships at home and work.
+Sometimes our coping strategies, and the ways we relate to others, may become less helpful to us now, and even problematic.
+We may feel overwhelmed by grief, illness or painful events.
 Relationships may break down.
 We may feel anxious or depressed.

 The therapeutic relationship, central to the work of psychodynamic psychotherapy, can help us become aware of the ways that our past experiences are influencing our present difficulties.
 To use a metaphor, if we realise we are travelling around the world using an ancient map, it will make more sense to us why we are lost when we discover that the borders and place names have changed.
 Through the therapeutic relationship, psychotherapy can help us to notice when our relational maps are out of date and help us redraw our internal maps to better represent the here and now, enabling us to find inner resources, develop healthier relationships with ourselves and with others, liberating us to live more in the present.